Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 - typed array ( BufferTyped )
 - vector adapter ( VectorAdapter )

-Vector adapter is a kind of link that defines how to interpret data as the vector.
+A vector adapter is a kind of link that defines how to interpret data as the vector.

 The container for the model polygon and frustum is a **matrix**.
-A matrix is capable of transfering multidimensional information, which is a need for models like polygon.
+A matrix is capable of transferring multidimensional information, which is a need for models like a polygon.

 A **zero-copy principle** can be implemented both through the matrix and through the vector adapter.

 Uncoupling of the data and functionality:

- - makes it possible to avoid useless copying of data .
+ - makes it possible to avoid useless copying of data.
  - simplifies the use of the module.
  - standardizes the interface.
- - algorithms of all models are not tied to the form, the format or the type of the data.
+ - algorithms of all models are not tied to the form, the format, or the type of the data.
  - makes the system more extendable

 Algorithms and data are uncoupled.
 Algorithms are implemented on the abstract interface of the vector adapter or matrix.